Copyright © University of Cambridge. All rights reserved.

 'Of All the Areas' printed from http://nrich.maths.org/

-ourselves, we will measure our areas in terms of equilateral
+When working on an isometric grid, we can measure areas in terms of equilateral triangles instead of squares.

 Here are some equilateral triangles.

 If the area of the first triangle is 1, what are the areas of the other triangles?

 Can you see a relationship between the area and the length of the base of each triangle?

 Can you explain why?

 All the triangles in the first image had horizontal bases, but it is also possible to draw tilted equilateral triangles.

 Here are some equilateral triangles with a tilt of 1.